-In 2012, 2013, 2014, and 2016, Legal 500 US recommended Mr. Wilson as a leading attorney for trade secrets, describing him as “‘a very smart, thoughtful attorney,’ who is ‘courteous and assertive in trial.’”
+In 2012, 2013, 2014, 2016, and 2018, Legal 500 US recommended Mr. Wilson as a leading attorney for trade secrets, describing him as “‘a very smart, thoughtful attorney,’ who is ‘courteous and assertive in trial.’”

-Bryan Wilson is recommended as a leading lawyer for trade secrets by Legal 500 US 2011–2014 and 2016.
+Bryan Wilson is recommended as a leading lawyer for trade secrets by Legal 500 US 2011–2014, 2016, and 2018.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.